jon-butterworth/argocd-sync-tag/README.md

-# ArgoCD Sync App
+# ArgoCD Tag & Sync Action

-This tool allows you to sync an ArgoCD application from GitHub Actions using the ArgoCD API.
-It supports updating the image tag and synchronising the application.
+Get control of you ArgoCD deployments from your GitHub Action workflow, but patching the application with the latest image tag and syncing all from your workflow.

 ## Features